HIST-Critical Graphs and Malkevitch's Conjecture: On a conjecture of Malkevitch

 \subsection{4-regular graphs with or without HISTs}

 The fact that the triangle is HIST-free leads to the question whether other $2r$-regular HIST-free graphs exist; this problem was first formulated by Albertson, Berman, Hutchinson, and Thomassen~\cite{ABHT90}.
 They give an infinite family of 4-regular HIST-free graphs.
-Such a family of planar graphs had been given earlier by Joffe~\cite{Jo82} but the relevant part of Joffe's thesis cannot be accessed, so hereunder we give an alternative (and short) proof of this result.
+Such a family of planar graphs had been given earlier by Joffe~\cite{Jo82} but the relevant part of Joffe's thesis cannot be accessed, so hereunder we give a proof of this result.
 We remark that the aforementioned question remains open for $r > 2$.
-In~\cite{ABHT90}, they were particularly interested in the answer to the question whether 6-regular HIST-free graphs exist.
-They provide infinite families of $(2r+1)$-regular graphs for every natural number $r$.
+In~\cite{ABHT90}, they were particularly interested in the answer to the question whether connected 6-regular HIST-free graphs exist.
+They provide infinite families of $(2r+1)$-regular HIST-free graphs for every natural number $r$.

 Concerning HIST-critical graphs, we know that exactly one 2-regular such graph exists, and that no such graphs exist that are 3-regular.
 Whether $k$-regular HIST-critical graphs for $k > 3$ exist is unknown.
 Theorem~\ref{thm1} shows that there are infinitely many planar HIST-critical graphs with all but four vertices quartic.
 Unfortunately, we could not find a 4-regular HIST-critical graph, planar or not.